espiem/Quartz/content/z_mechanics/PF2e Mechanics_1.5_09122024/Critical Hit_Fumble Deck/Critical Fumble Deck #10.md

 ---
 # Off Balance

-> You take a [[Other Effects/Effect_ -2 circumstance penalty to attack rolls|-2 circumstance penalty to attack rolls]] until the end of your next turn.
+> You take a [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Other Effects/Effect_ -2 circumstance penalty to attack rolls|-2 circumstance penalty to attack rolls]] until the end of your next turn.

 `Melee`